 How do you know whether you can trust a conclusion reached in a scientific review assessing the harms of an environmental exposure?
-In part one of this two-part series, we will explain how scientists evaluate an entire body of evidence to answer a specific research question using systemic review methods and look at why this process is crucial for informing policy- and decision-making to save lives and money.
+In part one of this two-part series, we will explain how scientists evaluate an entire body of evidence to answer a specific research question using systematic review methods and look at why this process is crucial for informing policy- and decision-making to save lives and money.
 In part two, we will look at how systematic review has been ignored by the Environmental Protection Agency (EPA) under the Toxic Substances Control Act (TSCA), thus potentially jeopardizing public health.

 In 2016, Congress passed the Chemical Safety for the 21st Century Act, amending the TSCA.
 Under the amended TSCA, the law requires that the EPA make decisions about chemical risks based on the “best available science” and the “weight of the scientific evidence” which EPA adopted as: